FelicitusNeko/archipelago-settings/README.md

 - Import both Archipelago and Berserker LttP YAMLs
 - Settings for all 10 Archipelago-supported games
+  - Final Fantasy does not have AP-based configuration support and [does its own thing](https://beta.finalfantasyrandomizer.com/)
 - Per-setting weighted values for settings
-- Item selector for most games; designate items as local, non-local, starting inventory, and/or starting hints
+- Item selector for all games; designate items as local, non-local, starting inventory, and/or starting hints
 - Reduce clutter by only showing relevant settings and items
 - Configure settings for multiple games at once, if weighted values are being used to pick the game

 #### Not implemented yet

-- Item lists for all games
 - Location selector to designate locations as starting hints and/or excluded from progression logic
 - Meta ignore flags
 - Triggers